Why Apply for an Electronic Money Institution License in Cyprus

 Activities:

-- Final Review: CBC completes its final review and prepares its decision regarding the application.
+- Final Review: The CBC completes its final review and prepares its decision regarding the application.

 5. Post-Authorization Compliance